 how will you manage your savings withdrawals to make sure that you'll have funds when you need them and not outlive your savings?

-The Episcopal Church Retirement Savings Plans (RSVP) offers 5 options to access your money, so that you can choose the option that is right for you.
+The RSVP and Lay DC Plan offer 5 options to access your money, so that you can choose the option that is right for you.

 Selecting to receive a Lifetime Income for as long as you live provides you with income throughout your lifetime.
 This option is ideal if: